Northern Hilltribes & Villages

 Today is arrival day so there are no activities planned.
 You are free to relax, explore the city & adjust to the frantic pace and humid heat of Bangkok.
 Please arrive at our start point hotel before 6pm for an important group meeting where you will meet you Chief Experience Officer (CEO) and the other group members.
 Please look for a sign on the hotel's notice board for the time and location of your group meeting.
 At this meeting your CEO will ask to sight your travel insurance.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members.
 We spend this evening in Bangkok.
 Our hotel is located in China Town, next to the central train station and MRT (Subway), and is only a short USD2 taxi ride from Khao San road and the central shopping area of Siam Square, MBK, Siam Paragon, etc. All rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel has a small pool and wifi and computers are available at extra cost.

 We arrive in the early morning and have free time to explore for the rest of the day.
 To fill your free time you can chose from a large range of optional activities or stroll the city independently.
 Surrounded by rolling hills, Chiang Mai is the cultural center of Thailand.
 Enclosed by a moat and crumbling walls, the old city features great cafes, shops and over 300 temples.
 Many visitors come here to attend cooking courses, massage classes or yoga lessons.
 It is also a mecca of handicraft production, with a long history of silverwork, woodcarving, pottery-making and weaving.
-A trip out to the countryside is available for those interested in riding elephants or cruising down a stream on a bamboo raft.
+A trip out to the countryside is available for those interested in cruising down a stream on a bamboo raft.
 The fun does not end when the sun goes down, as the night bazaaar opens.
 The bazaar is a series of covered markets, shops and stalls that offer the best selection of handicrafts in Thailand.
 In the late afternoon you may choose to visit the temple complex, Doi Suthep.
 Here we can delve deeper into Thai Buddhist culture and we may be fortunate enough to witness the chanting of the monks.
 We overnight in Chiang Mai.
 Our hotel is well located within walking distance to Chiang Mai Night Bazaar and other city destinations.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Free wifi is available.

 From Chiang Mai, we start a 3 day hilltribe trek where we visit various hilltribe minority groups, each with their own language, clothing and religion.
 Enroute we stop for a local market tour for last minute supplies and your CEO will explain fruits and quirky market food.
 We also have the opportunity to stop at the stunning Mork Fa Waterfall for a swim before lunch.
-Over these 3 days we will get the chance to ride an elephant (approx 45mins) and test our rafting skills while bamboo rafting*.
+Over these 3 days we will get the chance to feed and bathe an elephant and test our rafting skills while bamboo rafting*.
 We walk approximately 4-5 hours each day along sloping hills and valleys.
 We leave our big packs in storage and take an overnight bag.
 Each person is required to be able to carry their own pack as our porters will be carrying food and water supplies.
 Accommodation is group share, where you will be sleeping on the floor of the village huts.
 Toilet and washing facilities are very basic in most of the villages so be prepared to rough it for a few days.
 During the trek simple food is provided for breakfast, lunch and dinner.
 It can be cold during the evenings so make sure you have some lightweight warm clothes with you.
 We return back to Chiang Mai in the late afternoon of Day 6.
 Approx travel time: Songthaew (local bus) back to Chiang Mai: 2 hours.
 Please note that trekking times are highly dependent on each groups level of fitness.
 The path that we follow may be changed to suit the groups fitness level or the weather during rainy season. *During the rainy season we may not be able to Bamboo raft because of high and dangerous water levels.